Discuss Briefly A Comparison Of The Two Vinegars

 Q: Is unfiltered ACV healthier than filtered ACV?

 A: Unfiltered ACV retains the "mother," a cloudy substance containing beneficial bacteria and yeast.
-While proponents suggest this contributes to health benefits, scientific evidence is limited.
+Consider this: while proponents suggest this contributes to health benefits, scientific evidence is limited.
 Both types of ACV contain acetic acid, the primary component believed to provide potential health benefits.

 Q: Can I drink ACV straight?

 A: While some people drink diluted ACV for its purported health benefits, it's highly acidic and can damage tooth enamel and irritate the esophagus.
-Always dilute ACV with water before consumption.
+Always dilute ACV with water before consumption Still holds up..

 Q: How should I store vinegar?